International Work with Children in Tanzania

 Volunteering in Care Centres and Kindergartens in Tanzania

 We have some placements in smaller day care centres that look after children from single parent families or the children of street beggars.
-Some volunteers in Dar es Salaam also work in kindergartens, where the local staff appreciate the extra help from volunteers organizing fun and educational activities.
+Some volunteers in Moshi also work in kindergartens, where the local staff appreciate the extra help from volunteers organizing fun and educational activities.

 Volunteering with Special Needs Children in Tanzania

-Volunteers may also work at a special needs placement in Arusha or Dar es Salaam.
+Volunteers may also work at a special needs placement in Arusha, and depending on placement availability in Moshi too.
 Disabilities include autism, Downs’s syndrome, deaf or blind children, and other varied physical and mental disabilities.
 Volunteers play a key role when it comes to improving the quality of life for these children and young adults.

 Whichever volunteer Care project you join in Tanzania, the children will keep you busy and demand your full attention.
 Some placements are more challenging than others.
 There may sometimes be children in your care who have health problems or who need special attention due to disabilities.